StanJulia/DiffEqBayesStan.jl/README.md

 This repository is a direct simplification of [DiffEqBayes.jl]().
 While DiffEqBayes provides and shows how to run the same problem on multiple mcmc implementations available in Julia, this packages only supports Stan.

-To begin you first need to add this repository using the following command.
+To begin you first need to add this repository using the following command:

 ```julia
 Pkg.add("DiffEqBayesStan")
 using DiffEqBayesStan